 I called his home and arranged to meet his mother, Rodrica, she seemed very skeptical at first but I explained that as a new educator, I felt that I wanted to understand the culture of students in my classroom in order to better teach them and design lessons that would have a more meaningful impact, and help all students to understand different cultures from other perspectives.
 This seemed to open her up and she quickly agreed, although I felt like I was “selling” the idea to her, I could hear in her voice that she respected my thought process.
 This would help me to answer the puzzle of how can we, as educators, teach to a population that we can’t identify with.
 If we don’t understand their culture, norms, and background how can we not be influenced by our own background and experiences.

 When I arrived at their home for the visit on a Friday afternoon, Trey was very excited to see me and invited me into his single-wide mobile home.
 The residence had no yard and was three arm’s length away from the next lot.
 Trey was the middle aged student of three, an older brother in ninth grade, (who Trey says doesn’t like him) and a younger sister who was in fourth grade.
 Rodrica was cooking dinner in the small kitchen and came out smiling; she had to be at work shortly but wanted to talk with me before she left.
 She explained that she was a cook and waitress at a small Mexican restaurant and could not be late for work.
 Just looking at Rodrica, it was evident that she had been through a tough life here in the United States.
-Her broken English was not very good and she was forced to raise her children here without the support of the father (this I later got from Trey) as he had went back to Mexico.
+Her broken English was not very good and she was forced to raise her children here without the support of the father (this I later got from Trey) as he hadgone back to Mexico.
 Rodrica did have a male friend that would help with watching the children at times, but they were alone frequently as they would be on this night.
-Rodrica lamented to me that she wishes that she could be a better parent, and that many times there was yelling and screaming in the home, many times the boys would have fist fights with Trey always coming out on the short end.
-Ken
+Rodrica lamented to me that she wishes that she could be a better parent, and that many times there was yelling and screaming in the home, many times the boys would have fist fights with Trey always coming out on the short end. good job with your description Ken.
+I can get a picture of what you saw and how it seems you were perceived.

 Trey wanted to show me his bedroom that he shared with his brother, I thought this was a good idea and would allow me to gain some insight into what kinds of things that interested him outside of school.
 It wasn’t a far leap to tell however, where Trey received his organizational skills as the floor of his room was barely visible.
 As part of my check-in/check-out process, I required the students to show me their planner, what homework they had due, how they were going to study for their tests, this was for all of their classes’ not just mine.
 I wanted them to develop a study plan and not rely on “cramming” the night before.
 Trey never had anything written down in his planner, I would ask him if he ever took his planner home and he said “no” as he would lose it.
 I could now see how that could possibly be true.